xaviervia/redux-walk/README.md

 ### Chaining actions together

-In case that you just want to chain the execution of two actions, you can skip setting a promise in the action.
+In case that you just want to chain the execution of two actions, you can skip setting a walk in the action.
 You will have to provide a walk that has only one target action creator instead of a resolve/reject pair.
 The middleware will then call the target action creator with the original payload and dispatch the resulting action.

 Let's say that once the random number callback is received, we want to show a congratulations to the user, but only if the timeout happened in less than two seconds.
 We know that the payload is the number of milliseconds that took the setTimeout to be executed.
 We can write it like this: